mcascone/test-jenk-unit/README.md

 # The Answer*
 `*` to the SSL issue, at least

-I get the error when off VPN because the Zscaler grabs _all_ traffic from our laptops, regardless of VPN status.
+I get the error when off VPN because the corporate Zscaler grabs _all_ traffic from our laptops, regardless of VPN status.
 IT pushes certs to our Windows cert store in the background, but we're on our own for non-standard runtimes.

 These steps are required to add the new Zscaler root CA cert to the Java keystore: